 The Freeness of God's Grace.
 We hold fast to free grace—the view that God saves mankind by grace alone through faith alone in Jesus Christ alone.
 No works before, during, or after the moment of initial faith in Christ contribute anything to the free gift of forgiveness and eternal life that one receives through faith in Jesus Christ.
 The absence of good works during or after the moment of faith subtracts nothing from one's eternal position in Christ.
 However, good works determine whether one will receive eternal rewards.

 How Can I Support Chafer?

 Chafer Theological Seminary could not operate without faithful prayer and financial support from our friends and partners.
-If the Lord lays it on your heart to participate in our training ministry, please take a look at Join Us! for information on contributing to our ministry.
+If the Lord lays it on your heart to participate in our training ministry, please visit at Support Us! for information on contributing to our ministry.